huangc11/Springboard/proj_04_bank_system/Readme.md

      create database bank;

- 3) Type command 'use ticket_system' to connect to the database.
+ 3) Type command 'use bank' to connect to the database.

- 4) Run the DDL statement in  of one of the downloaded file, 'sql_creat_table.sql',  to create all needed tables.
+ 4) Locate file 'sql_creat_table.sql' in the root folder.
+In msql shell, run all the DDL statements in this file to create all needed tables.

  5) Please make sure table 'sequence' is not empty.
-Otherwise, run following SQL statement to insert one record: insert into sequence (note) values ('');
+If it is empy, run following SQL statement to insert one record: insert into sequence (note) values ('');
      commit;